Lateral Epicondylitis

 • Later, resistive exercises

-Treatment involves a 2-phased approach.
-Initially, rest, ice, NSAIDs, and stretching of the extensor muscles are used.
-Occasionally a corticosteroid injection into the painful area around the tendon is needed.
-When the pain subsides, gentle resistive exercises of the extensor and flexor muscles in the forearm are done followed by eccentric and concentric resistive exercises.
+Initially, rest, ice, NSAIDs, and stretching of the extensor muscles are used (1).
+Occasionally a glucocorticoid injection into the painful area around the tendon may be administered for short-term pain relief.
+When the pain subsides, gentle resistive exercises of the extensor and flexor muscles in the forearm are performed followed by eccentric and concentric resistive exercises.
 Activity that hurts when the wrist is extended or supinated should be avoided.
-Use of a tennis elbow (counter force) brace is often advised.
+Use of a tennis elbow (counter force) brace around the forearm is often advised.
 Adjusting the fit and type of racket used can also help prevent further injury.

 Although surgery is not usually needed, surgical techniques to treat lateral epicondylitis involve removing scar and degenerative tissue from the involved extensor tendons at the elbow.
-Surgery is usually considered only after at least 9 to 12 months of unsuccessful conservative treatment; patients should be advised that surgery may not provide satisfactory relief of symptoms.
+Surgery is usually considered only after at least 1 year of unsuccessful conservative treatment; patients should be advised that surgery may not provide satisfactory relief of symptoms.

 Exercises to Relieve Lateral Epicondylitis